Researcher, lecturer and international consultant, specialized in the social and economic

 In April I gave the final lecture of the IIPP Course on Rethinking Capitalism:

-Last November I gave a talk in a major event of the Leading Edge Forum in London.
+In November 2018 I gave a talk in a major event of the Leading Edge Forum in London.

 “What is new is old: Recurring Patterns in Economic History”